MAAP-Project/maap-jupyter-ide/user_guides/job_submission.md

 ## Dismiss Job
+The easiest way to delete a job is to view it on the `Jobs` pane and click the `Delete Job` button.

 Dismissing a job is to stop a job that is currently running already.
 To dismiss a job, go to `Command Palette` -> `DPS` -> `Dismiss DPS Job`.
 A popup will appear, prompting the user to enter the job id.